 Praying together is important, edifying, and necessary.

-However, it is also important for your child to meet with God regularly without a parent as a coach or go between.
+However, it is also important for your child to meet with God regularly without a parent as a coach or go-between.

 When my son turned seven, I slowly started encouraging him in this in two main ways:

-1. I set aside a time each morning for his own special “God time.”
-I do not micromanage what he does during this time, only
+1. Set aside a time each morning for his own special “God time.”

-occasionally offering up suggestions.
-I just remind him that it is his special, set aside time to meet with and spend time with God.
+I do not micromanage what he does during this time, only occasionally offering up suggestions.
+Gently remind him that it is his special, set-aside time to meet with and spend time with God.

-moment of discipline or when my child is in need of wisdom, is to send them to pray and discuss the matter with God.
-Sometimes it can be scary
+Meaning, sometimes, the best thing I can do in a moment of discipline or when my child needs wisdom, is to send them to pray and discuss the matter with God.
+Sometimes it can be scary to let go of control like that, but I have never regretted it afterward.

 As you intentionally teach your children to pray, you will see them begin to develop a closer relationship with God, as they come to know Him better through daily communing with Him in prayer.